CARV-ICS-FORTH/tebis/README.md

 	pre-commit run hook-id --files filename
 	pre-commit run cmake-format --files CMakeLists.txt

-## Running Kreon
+## Running Tebis
-Kreon uses RDMA for all network communication, which requires support from the network interface to run.
+Tebis uses RDMA for all network communication, which requires support from the network interface to run.
 A software implementation (soft-RoCE) exists and can run on all network interfaces.